 That’s 90 minutes of my leisure time spent on sheer uselessness!

 I feel like an addict.
-In the morning I tell myself, “Just a few minutes to ease into the day.”
+In the morning, I tell myself, “Just a few minutes to ease into the day.”
 In the afternoon, I tell myself, “I need a little bit of relaxation.”
-In the evening I tell myself, “I’m too tired to do anything else.”
+In the evening, I tell myself, “I’m too tired to do anything else.”

 Now, none of those things I tell myself are true.
 Reading news online does not ease me into the day.
-Rather it eases me into a foul mood.
-In the afternoon it doesn’t relax me.
+Rather, it eases me into a foul mood.
+In the afternoon, it doesn’t relax me.
 It makes me feel guilty for spending still more time uselessly.
 “Think about all the good and feel-good things I could have done instead,” I rebuke myself.
-And in the evening, I act like reading junk on my smart phone is the only thing left when I’m too tired to do anything else.
+And in the evening, I act like reading junk on my smartphone is the only thing left when I’m too tired to do anything else.

 So much about our happiness and success in life has to do with habit.
 The bad news about habits is that they are stubborn parts of ourselves.
 Of course, they’re stubborn; that’s the reason they exist.
 Habits add predictability to our lives.
-Without habits we would move through the day adrift, like a dinghy cast on the ocean.
+Without habits, we would move through the day adrift, like a dinghy cast on the ocean.
 We are designed to be creatures of habit for our own good.

-The good news about habits is they are changeable.
+The good news about habits is that they are changeable.
 It takes a great deal of initial effort and ongoing vigilance.
 But we all do things that are hard if they are important enough to us.
 Going to work is hard, but we do it.
-We raise children and that’s harder still.
+We raise children, and that’s harder still.
 Also, there are techniques that make changing habits easier.
 (I’ll write a post on that in near future.)

 So, my struggle for this week is to get off that darn phone.
 And to replace that time with time spent on more valuable things.